lofijedi/wgu-coffee-shop/README.md

 # Coffee Shop Project
-Project to showcase my understanding of SQL.
-I used mySQL for my database tool.
+Project to showcase my understanding of SQL, using MySQL and MySQL Workbench 8.0.

 # Competencies